lost-illusion/a_wirehole_ui/README.md

 2) for working with new amneziawg params you need add them manually to server and every peer `[interface]` block, im talking about [this](https://github.com/amnezia-vpn/amneziawg-linux-kernel-module?tab=readme-ov-file#configuration)

 # IMPORTANT
-**After setup this, you may use only clients from amneziavpn, or any custom with support this new parameneters**
+**After setup this, you may use only clients from amneziavpn, or any custom with support this new parameters**

 ## What is this?